Helping Authors Write Their Query Letters

 Adam Gauntlett, Peters Fraser + Dunlop (source: agenthunter.co.uk)

-What should be obvious from this description is that your hook is about the specific details of your story – it’s not a general overview or summary of the main themes.
+What should be obvious from this description is that the hook is about the specific details of the story – it’s not a general overview or summary of the main themes.

-As well as everything above, your hook needs to be written with spark.
+As well as everything above, the hook needs to be written with spark.

 Tips on writing a great hook